wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 (gdb) r
 Starting program: /gas-asm-fib/fib2 test

-Breakpoint 1, \_start () at fib2.s:5
+Breakpoint 1, _start () at fib2.s:5
 5           nop
 (gdb)

 ```

-From here, we can step through the remaining instructions, one at a time by entering 'stepi', or just `si`, which will run the current instruction and list the next instruction to be run.
+From here, we can step through the remaining instructions, one at a time by entering `stepi`, or just `si`, which will run the current instruction and list the next instruction to be run.
 There is also the `step` instruction which is used more for high-level languages and steps over groups of instructions for each line of code; but for assembly, we can be more certain that each instruction will get hit if we use `stepi`.

 ```
 (gdb) stepi